My Friend is Transgender, Now What?

 When AJ first started taking testosterone, I was worried that he would change, that he wouldn't be the person that I remembered.
 But that worry was for nothing.
-AJ has been on testosterone for about 9 months now and I haven't noticed any personality changes.
-Obviously there have been some physical changes such as a deeper voice and a thinner face but I can deal with those.
+AJ has been on testosterone for several years now and I haven't noticed any personality changes.
+Obviously, there have been some physical changes such as a deeper voice and a thinner face but I can deal with those.
 But AJ is still the great friend he was before.

 I honestly feel like I've dealt surprisingly well with AJ's transition.
 I was worried that I would be resentful or hurt.
 I believe that what helped the most was reading first hand stories of transgender people and feeling the pain that he must feel from having to deal with a body that doesn't feel right to them.
 I read forums, I learned about transgender issues and I tried to be the best friend I possibly could.
 I hope that this page helps someone out there be the best friend that they can possibly be too.

 Learning a friend is transgender can be tough.
 It can almost feel like you lost your friend and a new one replaced them.
 If you need help dealing with your friend's transition, I highly recommend going to a PFLAG meeting.
 There are lots of great people there that can talk you through your feelings and even help you understand the issues your friend will face.

 You can find a link to a PFLAG chapter locator in the Resources section of this page.